maddison-wells/DCCGame/README.md

 15hr layover in Hong Kong finished off the intro course to C++

-The thing I like about coding is that even though there are lots of languges the fundementals are generally the same.
+The thing I like about coding is that even though there are lots of languages the fundamentals are generally the same.
 So once you have a good understanding of loops and variables etc, you can use that knowledge as a blueprint to learn new things.

 <h2>10th July 2025</h2>